 World Bee Day aims to raise awareness about protecting bees.
 We show why species conservation is relevant every day of the year

 Happy World Bee Day!
 To raise awareness of the importance of pollinators and bees, the UN General Assembly has May 20th World Bee Day appointed.
-It thus underlines the problem of the decline in the global bee population and thus demands more protection for small farm animals.
-This protection against bee death is not only important for the conservation of the species, but also for society as a whole.
+In doing so, she underlines the problem of the decline in the global bee population and thus demands more Protection for the small farm animals.
+This protection against bee mortality is not only important for the conservation of the species, but also for society as a whole.

 World Bee Day - an action day for more biodiversity and less hunger

 Although bees are primarily known to provide us humans with sweet honey, they are primarily an important player in our ecosystem.
 As pollinators, they are essential for plants and the quality of crops.
 In this sense, their threat also poses a threat to biodiversity, which is why they are elementary for the conservation of biodiversity.

-Bees also play a key role in (agricultural) production.
+Also in the (agricultural) economic Bees play a key role in production.
 The farm animals are used for the natural and economical production of fruit and vegetables.
 This is how they determine the harvest yield: a total of 75% of global food crops and 35% of agricultural land worldwide depend on the pollination of bees.
-This means that a third of all human food comes from protecting bees.
-Actions against bee death can therefore make a major contribution to solving problems relating to global and sustainable food supplies and hunger in emerging and developing countries.
+This means that a third of all human food is lost from protection by bees.
+Accordingly, actions against bee deaths can make a major contribution to solving problems relating to global and sustainable food supply and hunger in emerging and developing countries.

 Since the corona virus also affects the market and production in the beekeeping sector, the existence of many beekeepers is at stake.
 To counteract this, World Bee Day is devoted to bee products and services this year.
 Therefore, under the motto "Bee Engaged" virtual event instead, which highlights the importance of traditional beekeeping and the benefits of using bee products.
 So you can to become active.